FAQs for PhD Program

 Program Requirement FAQs

 All MCB PhD students receive a stipend and a full tuition waiver.
-In the 2020-2021 academic year, the stipend is $35,000.
+Student stipend in 2022-2023 is $36,000 (as of July 1, 2022).
 The program will also cover the cost of the Brandeis Health Insurance for the student each year they are in the program.

 Prospective students can apply online at the Brandeis University GSAS website.
 All interested applicants must submit a formal application to the graduate school; we do not accept students directly into labs.